Akshaykumar05/Keen-Able-Internship/README.md

 5. Copy and Move Command (RM, CP, MV, SCP, RSYNC)
   - **RM Command**: rm stands for remove here. rm command is used to remove objects such as files, directories, symbolic links and so on from the file system like UNIX.
   - Syntax: rm [OPTION]...
 FILE...
+  - **CP Command**: cp stands for a copy.
+This command is used to copy files or groups of files or directories.
+It creates an exact image of a file on a disk with a different file name.
+  - Syntax: cp [Source_file] [Destination_file]
 6. User/Group and Access (USERADD, USERDEL, USERMOD, GROUPADD, GROUPDEL, SU, SUDO, SSH,)